asb2m10/jsusfx/README.md

 Credits
 -------
-* @marcel303 (Marcel Smit) did a lot of work (Version 0.4) in implementing the missing features from the previous version
+* @marcel303 (Marcel Smit) did a lot of work (Version 0.4) in implementing the missing features from the previous versions
 * The core of the language is from WDL (the authors of JSFX and Reaper)